deepin-community/python3.11/Doc/library/asyncio-task.rst

 .. function:: as_completed(aws, *, timeout=None)

    Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* iterable concurrently.
+Generators yielding tasks are not accepted as *aws* iterable.
 Return an iterator of coroutines.
    Each coroutine returned can be awaited to get the earliest next result from the iterable of the remaining awaitables.

    Raises :exc:`TimeoutError` if the timeout occurs before all Futures are done.

-   .. versionchanged:: 3.10
-      Removed the *loop* parameter.

    Example::